MirzaDevelopment/Afterparty-bookstore-webshop/README.md

 3. Web app has improved user experience (e.g. aplication shows immediately if the username or email is taken, and if email or password is not in a required format).<br/>
 4. All the database queries are executed using stored procedures and/or views. <br/>
 5. Web app shoud be completely responsive and is tested on GOOGLE CHROME AND FIREFOX browsers.<br/>
-6. Web application achieves 97+ score on google lighthouse test on performance, SEO and accessibility.
+6. Web application achieves 97 score on accessibility, 95 score on best practices and 100 score on SEO in google lighthouse tests.

 ## Installation and requirements
 ## Installation notice